-- 2. Updating the kernel and kernel development packages: - yum update-or for SUSE zypper up-updates the packages on the head node. - To update the packages on the regular nodes the procedure outlined in section 11.3.3 of the Administrator Manual is followed: - The packages on the regular node image (for example, default-image) are updated in Red Hat-based systems as follows:
+- 2. Updating the kernel and kernel development packages: - yum update-or for SUSE zypper up-updates the packages on the head node. - To update the packages on the regular nodes the procedure outlined in section 11.3.3 of the Administrator Manual is followed: - The packages on the regular node image (for example, default-image) are updated according to distribution: - in Red Hat-based systems as follows: yum --installroot=/cm/images/default-image update - or in SLES as follows: